ckcollab/ckcollab/_posts/2023-02-09-The-Decision-Tree.md

 1. _Calmly_ read all errors, code, commands, etc. in front of you.
 1. If something is obviously broken, focus on that.
 Do not assume a third party system/module is at fault.
 It's probably you, and it's probably a very small simple problem!
-1. Build a small example replicating exactly your situation with as few moving parts as possible _(i.e., from our example, open something and serve it on port `9000`)_
+1. Build a small example replicating exactly your situation with as few moving parts as possible _(i.e., from our example, open any kind of server process and serve it on port `9000`)_
 1. Rubber duck your situation to a peer.
 1. Reach out to someone smarter than you.
 If you're the top dog: God help you.
-1. Now start posting on forums, discord, IRC, etc. and try to find any more info you can
+1. Now start posting on forums, discord, IRC, etc. and try to find any more info